thephpleague/url/4.0/uri/hierarchical/extension.md

 ~~~

 Of course you are free to add more methods to fulfill your own requirements.
 But remember that all general URI [properties](/4.0/uri/properties/) and [methods](/4.0/uri/manipulation/) as well as [specific hierarchical methods](/4.0/uri/hierarchical/manipulation/) already usable with these simple steps.

+To create more generic URI objects you should check the [Generic URI extension guide](/4.0/uri/generic/extension/)